 The 3 best times to send a CES survey

-One major benefit of a CES survey is that it can be used to target user satisfaction with specific processes by asking questions immediately after an important touchpoint at different stages of the customer journey.
+One major benefit of a Customer Effort Score survey is that it can be used to target user satisfaction with specific processes by asking questions immediately after an important touchpoint at different stages of the customer journey.

 Here are some key times to send a CES survey: